-Note 1:
+Note 1: Repeat the utility points indicated for each main feed.

 Note 2: Totalize as follows: Run hours to the 0.1 hour; kWh to the integer kWh; Ton-Hrs to the integer Ton-Hours

 Note 3: Trend data shall be retained in field panel for the sample quantity indicated and backed up to server at a minimum on a daily basis.